 Management is responsible for the other information.
-The other information comprises the SEC Form 17-A for the year ended December 31, 2023 but does not include the consolidated financial statements and our auditor's report thereon, which we obtained prior to the date of this auditor's report, and the SEC Form 20-IS (Definitive Information Statement) for the year ended December 31, 2023, which is expected to be made available to us after that date.
+The other information comprises the SEC Form 17-A for the year ended December 31, 2024 but does not include the consolidated financial statements and our auditor's report thereon, and the SEC Form 20-IS (Definitive Information Statement) for the year ended December 31, 2024, which is expected to be made available to us after that date.